 You will be redirected to an external website managed by our technical partner, Barcelo Congresos.
 For any questions or queries, please do not hesitate to contact us: email@example.com

-The specific aim of the All About Clinical Trials course is to improve competency and confidence in:
+Complementary to the All About Clinical Trials course, and the Pharmacotherapy in Older People Course, the Cardiovascular Pharmacotherapy in Women course aims to improve competency and confidence of participants in:

 Conference scientific committee